Shabbeer10/react.js/README.md

 ## Why I'm Learning React.js

 React.js is widely used for building modern web applications.
 Its component-based architecture and powerful tools for managing state and UI make it essential for frontend development.
-As part of my journey a full-stack developer, mastering React is key to building efficient, scalable, and interactive user interfaces.
+As part of my journey as a full-stack developer, mastering React is key to building efficient, scalable, and interactive user interfaces.

 ## Topics Covered So Far